bnaard/pycmdlineapp-groundwork/README.md

 # Welcome to pycmdlineapp_groundworks

-pycmdlineapp_groundworks is an opinionated collection of libraries, code and best-practice descriptions to jumpstart the development for mid-level to complex python command-line applications.
+*pycmdlineapp_groundworks* is an opinionated collection of libraries, code and best-practice descriptions to jumpstart the development for mid-level to complex python command-line applications (think: `git` command line client).

 ## Features